KanchanCS/django-rest-api/README.md

 # django-rest-api

 ## Model
-* Defined two Django models:
+1. Defined two Django models:
+* **Company Model:** This model represents a company with various fields:
+* **Employee Model:** This model represents an employee with various fields: